daipe-ai/platform-docs/docs/chaining-notebook-functions.md

-# Chaining notebook functions
+# Chaining decorated functions

-Calls of the notebook functions can be chained by passing function names as decorator arguments:
+Calls of the decorated functions can be chained by passing function names as decorator arguments:

 ```python
 @transformation(read_table("bronze.tbl_customers"))